Grails-Plugin-Consortium/grails-cxf-client/README.md

-                outInterceptors = [list of cxf out interceptors to add to the request] //optional - defaults to [] outFaultInterceptors = [list of cxf out fault interceptors to add to the request] //optional - defaults to [] enableDefaultLoggingInterceptors = [turn on or off default in/out logging] //optional - defaults to true receiveTimeout = [Number of milliseconds to wait to receive a response] //optional - Defaults to 0 (wait infinitely, no timeout set) wsdl = [location of the wsdl either locally relative to project home dir or a url] //optional - only used by wsdl2java script wsdlArgs = [custom list of args to pass in seperated by space such as ["-autoNameResolution", "-validate"]] //optional - only used by wsdl2java script namespace = [package name to use for generated classes] //optional - uses packages from wsdl if not provided
+                outInterceptors = [list of cxf out interceptors to add to the request] //optional - defaults to [] outFaultInterceptors = [list of cxf out fault interceptors to add to the request] //optional - defaults to [] enableDefaultLoggingInterceptors = [turn on or off default in/out logging] //optional - defaults to true connectionTimeout = [Number of milliseconds to wait for connection] //optional - Defaults to 60000 (use 0 to wait infinitely) receiveTimeout = [Number of milliseconds to wait to receive a response] //optional - Defaults to 30000 (use 0 to wait infinitely) wsdl = [location of the wsdl either locally relative to project home dir or a url] //optional - only used by wsdl2java script wsdlArgs = [custom list of args to pass in seperated by space such as ["-autoNameResolution", "-validate"]] //optional - only used by wsdl2java script namespace = [package name to use for generated classes] //optional - uses packages from wsdl if not provided